acje/canary/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/acje/canary)

 Canary has only one feature.
 It replies "Canary is alive!".
+And does some logging server side.

-Buildt in Rust with the Actix-web 3 framework on distroless image.
+Buildt in Rust with the Actix-web 4 framework on distroless image.

 <https://hub.docker.com/r/acje/canary/>

 Run:

-docker run -e "PORT=8080" -p 8080:8080 acje/canary:latest
+podman run -e "PORT=8080" -p 8080:8080 acje/canary:latest

 Response at <http://localhost:8080/>